 9.3 It is agreed that for each project the Union may appoint one employee per Employer per shift to act as Steward, and shall give the Employer notice, in writing, of such appointment and changes thereafter.
 The Union shall have the authority to appoint an alternate to act as Steward in the absence of the regular Steward.
 The Union may request the appointment of additional Stewards where considered necessary.
 Such request shall not be unreasonably withheld.
 It is further understood and agreed that on mutual agreement of the Union and Employer a Steward appointed shall be considered a company-wide Steward.
 Such request from the Union shall not be unreasonably denied.

-9.4 The Steward shall be one of the last two employees covered under the terms of this Agreement to remain working provided he is competent and capable of performing the remaining work.
+9.4 The Steward shall be one of the last two employees covered under the terms of this Agreement to remain working provided they are competent and capable of performing the remaining work.

-9.5 No discrimination shall be shown against any Steward for carrying out his duties.
+9.5 No discrimination shall be shown against any Steward for carrying out their duties.

 ARTICLE 10 - SAFETY, SANITATION AND SHELTER